pipa0979/s15_PATEL_data_lecture_notes/README.md

 * Is the data clean?
 If its not, trigger batch job that does the _cleaning_ and then store it again.
 Twitter delivers data in json format and handing in json parsers.
-The most used twitter clients is the webbrowser .
+The most used twitter clients is the webbrowser.
 Twitter uses utf -8 and not use ascii because it allows to use more characters around the world.

-Data lifecycle:
+**Data lifecycle:**
-It starts with collection
+It starts with collection:
 -generatiion: data generated via sensors etcc...
-Cleanup
+* Cleanup
-Storage
+* Storage
-Processing/analysis
+* Processing/analysis
-qwery/visulaization/act
+* Qwery/visulaization/act

 How do we start collecting data?
-Curation: collect data
+* Curation: collect data
-TRiage
+* Triage

 Interation with big data:
-Web interfacr (google)
+* Web interface (google)

 Careful design in request response cycles
 ------------------------------